elquimista/slimphp/README.md

 ### Attributes

-Slim currently supports '(' and ')' as attribute delimiters.
+SlimPHP currently supports '(' and ')' as attribute indicator and colon(,) or space as delimitor.

+	a (href='/login', title='View login page' data-id="13") Login

+We need to escape opening parenthesis if it comes to the very beginning character of text node, otherwise no need to escape:

-	a(href='/login', title='View login page') Login
+	a (href='/login', title='View login page') \(Login)

-Alternatively we may use the colon to separate pairs:

-	a(href: '/login', title: 'View login page') Login
+	a (href='/login', title='View login page') Login (with Twitter)

 Boolean attributes are also supported: